cpittet/ada-teamphilippe/index.md

     document.getElementById("cluster"+sel.value).style.display="block"
  }
 </script>

+From the above information and plots, we can see that our clustering works pretty well and the clusters are almost all interpretable.
+To go a bit further, we will now analyse each cluster separately.
+- Cluster 0 :
+Mainly composed of women, this cluster corresponds to the television professions, more specifically artists, and gathers ~60% of the total number of women.
+- Cluster 1 :
+Here, we can see that most of our cluster is composed of sportive men from America.
+- Cluster 2 :
+This cluster is mostly composed of male footballers and football managers from the United Kingdom and gathers ~35% of the total number of Europeans.
+- Cluster 3 :
+Here, we have actors and a lot of movie professions from America.
+- Cluster 4 :
+This cluster is mainly composed of male politicians and artists from the United Kingdom and gathers ~20% of the total number of Europeans.
+- Cluster 5 :
+This cluster consists mostly of male journalists from America.
+- Cluster 6 :
+Here, we have the second cluster of women which gathers ~35% of the total number of women.
+We can also see that the professions in this cluster are politicians and artists.
+- Cluster 7 & 8 :
+Unfortunately, these two clusters are really similar and are composed of politician men from America.

+The most interesting points in this clustering analysis is that the women are extremely well separated from the men (see cluzster 0 and 6).
+Also, we can see that our dataset is really biased toward actors (or movie professions), politicians and athletes while the other professions are under-represented.

 As before, we continue by seeing if there is a cluster which contains more quotes than others.